-Beginning in 2019, Bluecoat has been providing residents from Belong Villages in Crewe, Birkdale and Chester with a series of workshops, interventions, events and experiences created by 6 artists during a series of residency programmes.
+Belong customers have enjoyed sculpture, storytelling, papercutting, dance, music, digital and sound arts in a series of artists residencies.
 Each artist has been selected by Bluecoat for their practice and its relationship with ageing, storytelling, movement and sensory experience.

 The artists involved